NexPlayer/Android-SDK/advanced.md

 This method is called to start downloading and saving content in a Downloader event.

-Note that this method cannot be called until after both initializing NexPlayer™ by calling init() and opening an event in the Downloader module with DownloaderOpen().
+Note that this method cannot be called until after both initializing NexPlayer by calling init() and opening an event in the Downloader module with DownloaderOpen().

 **Returns**